Marabyte/marabyte.com/site/posts/make-that-css-tiny.md

 If you check the table above where we compare the outputs for compression, you'll notice the Gzip version of TailwindCSS takes a generous 190.2 kB.
 That's a lot of CSS.
 I'm using TailwindCSS in this website and my CSS is an ultra-lightweight at 1.1kB.

 All thanks to to a combination of minification, compression and tree shaking.

+Right, this got a bit too long!
+I hope this post helped to understand some of the techniques used to save those precious bytes in your website.